 Resident Appointments and Mid-Level Provider Support

-There are 14 residents in training with two appointed each year.
-Also assigned to the program are a surgical intern, 6 physician assistants, 2 nurse practitioners, nurse clinical specialists, and several research nurses and assistants.
+There are 16 residents in training with two-three appointed each year.
+Also assigned to the program are a surgical intern, 8 physician assistants, 4 nurse practitioners, nurse clinical specialists, and several research nurses and assistants.

 The Internship consists of: